Raymond Zane

-Raymond J. Zane (born July 23, 1939) is an American Republican Party politician, who served in the New Jersey State Senate from 1974 to 2002, where he represented the 3rd Legislative District.
+Raymond John Zane (July 23, 1939 – January 8, 2024) was an American politician who served in the New Jersey State Senate from 1974 to 2002, where he represented the 3rd Legislative District.
+First elected in 1973 and re-elected seven times as a Democrat, Zane lost re-election in 2001 as a Republican.
+Zane ran for his seat as a Republican again in 2003 but ultimately dropped out.
+In later years, he rejoined the Democratic Party before dying on January 8, 2024, at the age of 84.

 Early life and education

 Born on July 23, 1939, in Woodbury, Zane attended Woodbury Junior-Senior High School.
 A star pitcher on the school's baseball team, he was signed by the Pittsburgh Pirates and played until his professional career was ended by injury.

-Zane earned his undergraduate degree from Saint Joseph's College with a major in business administration and earned his J.D. degree from Rutgers School of Law–Camden.
-He is an attorney by profession with the firm of Zane and Lozuke.
+Zane earned his undergraduate degree from St. Joseph's College in New York with a major in business administration, then earned his J.D. from Rutgers School of Law–Camden.
+He was an attorney by profession with the firm of Zane and Lozuke.